Darshan4217/MVVM_Clean_Architecture_Demo/README.md

 - **Future-Proof**: Architecture supports future growth
 - **Feature Independence**: Features can be modified or replaced without affecting others

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes following the established architecture
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ## 🙏 Acknowledgments

 - Rick and Morty API for providing the data